How to get to Venice from the UK

 Where we stayed

 The hotel we chose was LaGare Hotel Venezia Isola di Murano (now the Hyatt Centric Murano).
 Conveniently, it had its own launch and provided us with transportation back and forth to Venice (as well as from the airport and back).
 We were able to book breakfast and an Executive Room.
+This was great for us as a family of four.

 Our suite had a sofa bed and single bed with a king sized bed in a separate area upstairs.
 All were very comfortable.
 The only down side was that the room was dark and did not have a view.